komadiina/antilol/README.md

 # antilol.py

+saw a similar snippet online that bans league players from the server, however it's too much so i decided to publicly shame every league player

 the code itself is pretty self-explanatory, however there are some things you should raise attention to, especially in the dotenv (`.env`) variables file, located in the root directory.

 - `DISCORD_TOKEN` : your discord OAuth2 token, found in your discord's devsite (in .env : `DISCORD_TOKEN`)